Best Free Actuarial Exam Prep Resources in 2026

 FreeFellow: 6,100+ Free SOA Practice Questions

-FreeFellow offers the largest free actuarial question bank available, covering all six SOA preliminary exams:
+FreeFellow offers the largest free actuarial question bank available, covering all six MCQ preliminary exams, plus free graded past-exam walkthroughs for Exam PA:

 | Exam | Questions | Link |